Above and Beyoncé: Video Collection & Dance Mixes

-Above and Beyoncé: Video Collection & Dance Mixes is a remix and video album by American singer Beyoncé.
-It was released on June 16, 2009 through Columbia Records and Music World Entertainment exclusively to Walmart and J&R, although it was later made available through other retailers.
-Consisting of two discs, the album features music videos on one disc and dance remixes on the other.
+Above and Beyoncé: Video Collection & Dance Mixes is a remix and video album by American singer-songwriter Beyoncé.
+It was released on June 16, 2009, by Columbia Records and Music World Entertainment.
+Consisting of two discs, the album features music videos and dance remixes of singles from her third studio album I Am...
+Sasha Fierce (2008).

 Above and Beyoncé: Video Collection & Dance Mixes peaked at number thirty-five on the US Billboard 200, and received generally favorable reviews from music critics.
 It also appeared on US Billboard's component charts, Top R&B/Hip-Hop Albums and Dance/Electronic Albums.
 The remix version of "Ego" included on the album, featuring Kanye West, was nominated for Grammy Award for Best Rap/Sung Collaboration at the 52nd Annual Grammy Awards (2010).

 Background and content

 Above and Beyoncé comprises two discs.
 The first contains the music videos of six of the singles from her 2008 studio album, I Am...
 Sasha Fierce: "If I Were a Boy", "Single Ladies (Put a Ring on It)", "Diva", "Halo", Broken-Hearted Girl" and "Ego".
 It also features a "fan exclusive" cut of the "Ego" video and behind-the-scenes footage of the shooting of the videos.
 The second disc hosts electronica dance remixes of the songs, as well as of the album's sixth single, "Sweet Dreams".
 A mix of "Ego" with a rap verse from Kanye West closes the album.